Skip to main content

 After the proof, explain in plain English why the assumption leads to contradiction.

-o3: Produces a clean, formal proof with clearly labeled steps.
-The "assume finite set of primes P₁…Pₙ" construction, the N+1 argument, and the contradiction are all explicit.
+GPT-5.5: At high reasoning effort it produces a clean, formal proof with clearly labeled steps.
+The "assume finite set of primes P₁…Pₙ" construction, the N+1 argument, and the contradiction are all explicit, and the structured reasoning keeps each step independent.
 The plain-English follow-up is accurate and not dumbed down.

-Opus 4.7: Gets the math right and writes the plain-English section with more elegance than the other two.
-Proof formatting is slightly less terse than o3 but more readable for a non-mathematician audience.
+Claude Opus 4.8: Gets the math right and writes the plain-English section with more elegance than the other two.
+Proof formatting is slightly less terse than GPT-5.5's but more readable for a non-mathematician audience.

-Winner: o3 — For formal proofs where each step needs to stand independently, o3's terseness is a feature.
+Winner: GPT-5.5 — For formal proofs where each step needs to stand independently, the structured-reasoning terseness at high effort is a feature.

 3. Probability Chain